Trump to announce executive, legislative actions on police reform: sources

 Trump met with law enforcement leaders who gave him some proposals for possible reforms on Monday, in the wake of the in-custody death of George Floyd in Minneapolis.
 Four ex-officers have been charged in Floyd's death, which touched off nationwide protests, looting, and violence, including the burning of the St. John's Church just steps from the White House.

-White House officials also responded to criticisms that Trump should deliver a national address concerning police reforms.
-White House officials tell Fox News that it's Trump’s position that “actions speak louder than words” and that he has spent the time working up policy rather than writing speeches.
+White House officials also responded to criticisms that Trump should deliver a national address concerning police reforms, telling Fox News that it's Trump’s position that “actions speak louder than words,” and that he has spent the time working up policy rather than writing speeches.

 A timeline is not yet available concerning the proposals, but an announcement later this week is on the table.